chrystelaur/future-flood-forecasting-web-portal-importer/README.md

   * Refreshing the set of core forecasting engine filters associated with each workflow.
   * Refreshing the set of core forecasting engine ignored workflows.
 * Messages containing the primary keys of staging database records holding data extracted from the core forecasting engine are used to trigger reporting and visualisation activities.
+* CRON expression based triggering is used to periodically remove stale timeseries data from the staging database.

 ## Contents